nickjackolaisen/BusinessInitiaitive/_posts/llc/2023-08-09-single_member_asset_protection.md

 To avoid this, it's important to maintain a clear separation between your personal and business finances, as well as following other best practices like holding regular meetings and maintaining proper records.

-In [Martin v.
-Freeman](https://law.justia.com/cases/north-carolina/court-of-appeals/2011/11-139.html), the North Carolina Court of Appeals held the single-member LLC owner personally liable for a real estate deal gone wrong.
+In <a href="https://law.justia.com/cases/north-carolina/court-of-appeals/2011/11-139.html" target="_blank">Martin v.
+Freeman</a>, the North Carolina Court of Appeals held the single-member LLC owner personally liable for a real estate deal gone wrong.

 The court found that the owner had commingled his personal and business funds, and the LLC was essentially his "alter ego."